Although the choice of registration workflow does not necessarily

 strused as an additional “salt” in the process of generating HMAC-signed activation keys.

 This setting is optional, and a default of

 "registration"will be used if not specified.
-The value of this setting does not need to be kept secret; it is used solely as a way of namespacing HMAC usage.
+The value of this setting does not need to be kept secret; see ref:the note about this salt value and security <salt-security> for details.